 In many professions, tools can help drive the success of a project.
 Having the right tools determines how efficiently and effectively you can attain your objectives.
 However, finding the right tools can often be a time-consuming task, as you generally don’t know how well a tool will work until you spend time using it.

 As one of a team of full stack developers here at Zion & Zion, I have many tools in my arsenal, but the following are ones I use on a daily basis.
 These tools have proven to me that any time spent testing and learning them has been well worth it.
-Some of the tools are geared towards PHP developers working on Macs, but the majority will be environment/language-neutral.
+A majority of these applications or tools will be environment and language-neutral.
 There is a mix of browser extensions, applications, and web resources that all make a big impact.

-By the end of this article, you should have a great toolset for web development that will make your life a lot easier and save you a whole lot of time.
+By the end of this article, you should have a great toolset for web development that will make your life a little easier and save you a whole lot of time.

 List of Best Web Development Tools